Roth 401K Basics

 It comes from reader, Sandi, who writes in,

 “I just started a new job and in 3 months I’ll have to decide between a regular 401K or a Roth 401K.
 The employer contributes 5% salary to either.
 I’d never even heard of a Roth 401K before.
 What are the major differences?
 Are there more benefits to one over the other?”

 I believe that the choice between an IRA and 401K is pretty clear cut.
 However, the choice between a Roth retirement account and a traditional retirement account is always much more subjective.

 I’ll discuss what considerations should go into the decision right after covering the basics.

 What is a Roth 401K?

 Roth 401K’s are relatively new in the world of retirement accounts.
-They were first introduced in the United States in 2006, but their adoption has been a little slower.
-According to U.S. News, only 29% of companies in the U.S. have the Roth 401K option.
-If you do, consider yourself lucky.
+They were first introduced in the United States in 2006 and their adoption rate by employers was slow out of the gate, but now half of employers offer a Roth 401K.

 A Roth 401K combines many of the benefits of the Roth IRA and the Traditional 401K.

 You have the same 401K maximum contribution as a Traditional 401K while still having the tax now/no tax in retirement benefits of a Roth IRA.